SilentCicero/meteoreth/README.md

     }

 ## About
 The idea behind Meteoreth is simple, Meteor is a comprehensive javascript application framework for building full-stack or half-stack apps that can be made into decentralized apps (or dApps) for Ethereum.
 Meteoreth will allow a seemless, one-line command to run both the Ethereum geth client infrastructure with a Meteor application.
-This way, you can run a Metoer dApp in one line.
+This way, you can run a Meteor dApp in one line.

 Meteoreth does not commit to a testing framework, and so unit testing can be handled with Meteor's Velocity visualization framework with either Mocha or Jasmine.
 Please see http://github.com/silentcicero/meteor-dapp-boilerplate for examples.